daddel80/notepadpp-multireplace/README.md

 ## CSV Processing Functions

 ### Sorting, Deleting, and Copying
-- **Sorting Lines in CSV by Columns**:Ascend or descend, combining columns in any prioritized order.
+- **Sorting Lines in CSV by Columns**: Ascend or descend, combining columns in any prioritized order.
 - **Toggle Sort**: Allows users to return columns to their initial unsorted state with just an extra click on the sorting button.
 This feature is effective even after rows are modified, deleted, or added.
+- **Exclude Header Lines from Sorting**: When sorting CSV files with the CSV scope selected, you can exclude a specified number of top lines (usually header rows) from sorting.
+Configure this behavior using the `HeaderLines` parameter in the INI file.
+For details, see the [`INI File Settings`](#configuration-settings).
 - **Deleting Multiple Columns**: Remove multiple columns at once, cleaning obsolete delimiters.
 - **Clipboard Column Copying**: Copy columns with original delimiters to clipboard.

-### Header Line Sorting Control
-- **Exclude Header Lines from Sorting**: Set `HeaderLines=<number>` in You can set the transparency levels for the MultiReplace plugin window in the INI file located at `C:\Users\<YourUsername>\AppData\Roaming\Notepad++\plugins\Config\MultiReplace.ini`. to specify the number of top lines to exclude from sorting as headers.

 ### Numeric Sorting in CSV
-- For accurate numeric sorting in CSV files, the following settings and regex patterns can be used:
+For accurate numeric sorting in CSV files, the following settings and regex patterns can be used:

 | Purpose                                   | Find Pattern        | Replace With   | Regex | Use Variables |
 |-------------------------------------------|---------------------|----------------|-------|---------------|